ThatXliner/blog/_drafts/modern-editor-war.md

 #### Customizability

 I would argue that Atom *is more customizable than Vim*.
 Why?
 Well, since customizing Atom only requires some knowledge of **web technologies**, while Vim requires you to learn **yet another language**.
+Secondly, Atom has a package manager.
+You either use the GUI (in Atom) or use the CLI tool, `apm`.

 Technically, Atom requires you to know J*avaScript/CoffeeScript* and/or *CSS and HTML* but most people *do* know that: just look at **how many websites we have on the internet**!
 Want to edit some color? **Edit the stylesheet**.
 Want to add some epic functionality? **Hack the init file**.

 Some may argue that Atom is ["bloated, hard to configure, and still didn't do what I want."][2].
 However, I disagree: customizing it is as simple as <kbd>⌘</kbd> + <kbd>⌥</kbd> + <kbd>i</kbd> (Command + Option + i on a Mac), **selecting the element**, **find the classes**, and **edit the stylesheet**.
 In other words, **changing the css of the element**.

 Atom is built on [Electronjs](https://www.electronjs.org/) (formerly known as the Atom Shell) which is a framework for creating cross-platform desktop applications from HTML.
 Atom is so customized that it technically is a website you can hack on.
-That's what makes it unique: as customizable as Emacs or Vim but easier, too.
+That's what makes it unique: as customizable as Emacs or Vim **but easier**.

 (When I say "hack", I mean by customize)